saezlab/AnnNet/README.md

 ---

 ## 📜 License
-GraphGlue is licensed under the BSD-3 License.
+annnet is licensed under the BSD-3 License.
 See the [LICENSE](LICENSE) file for details.